 - Job function: content, creative, design, public relations, etc.

 Additionally, enterprises may use third parties like agencies, consultants, or contractors to supplement in-house resources.
-These more complicated team structures bring a unique need for flexible, cross-departmental planning, systems, communication, and more.
+These more complicated team structures bring a unique need for flexible planning across departments, systems, communication, and more.

 Integrated marketing management

-For example, with integrated marketing communication, a brand’s email marketing campaigns, offline advertising, online advertising, and social media content would all be focused on a similar campaign or product at a given time.
-The impact of the whole initiative becomes greater than the sum of its parts, but can create a complicated web of projects for management to keep track of.
+For example, a brand’s email marketing campaigns, offline advertising, online advertising, and social media content would all be focused on a similar campaign at a given time.
+The impact of the whole initiative becomes greater than the sum of its parts but can create a complicated web of projects for management to keep track of.

 What is the relationship between sales and marketing management?

-A final key component of the marketing management process is collaborating with sales.
-As previously mentioned, marketing is responsible for bringing customers through the doors.
-Sales is responsible for wooing them from there.
-This means sales and marketing management must work together for a smooth customer experience from one stage to the next.
+Collaboration with sales can be a key component of the marketing management process.
+While marketing is responsible for bringing customers through the doors, sales is responsible for wooing them from there.

-The teams need to be in alignment in terms of messaging and positioning the product, which projects or products are prioritized, and more.
+The teams need to align in terms of messaging and positioning the product, which projects or products are prioritized, and more.
 Management should meet and communicate regularly to share results, data, and ideas.

 What are the different marketing management philosophies?

-The 5 marketing management orientations to be familiar with are:
+There are five marketing management philosophies to be familiar with:

-- Product concept: this is the simplest marketing orientation, in which strategy starts with the product.
+- Product: this is the simplest marketing orientation, in which strategy starts with the product.
 The overall business and marketing strategy focuses on creating and improving the product first and finding customers for it next.
-While it may sound logical on the surface to focus on product quality, it’s actually possible to pay too much attention to this at the expense of other important components of marketing.

-- Production concept: the production concept orients business strategy around production and convenience.
+- Production: the production concept orients business strategy around production and convenience.
 The focus is on making products available to target consumers more easily and affordably through optimizations in production and distribution.
-It can be effective in markets or industries with little competition, where being first to market or most widely available can become a first mover’s advantage long-term, but this isn’t always the case.
+It can be effective in markets with little competition because being first to market can become an advantage long-term.

-- Selling concept: this marketing management orientation assumes that consumers aren’t actively seeking or wanting the product and need to be actively and frequently sold to to make up for it.
-You commonly see this in industries like insurance where by the time the consumer needs the product, they’ll want to already have it.
-However, this focus on hard sales doesn’t work in many situations.
+- Selling: this philosophy assumes that consumers aren’t actively seeking or wanting the product and need to be actively and frequently sold to in order to make up for it.
+It’s common in industries like insurance, where by the time the consumer needs the product, they’ll want to already have it.

-- Marketing concept: the marketing orientation focuses on maximizing value delivered to the customer and their overall satisfaction with the company.
-As opposed to the previous orientations, this is less oriented around the company itself and begins to look more at the needs of the consumer.
-Instead of creating a product and then finding the right customers for it, development starts with what the customer needs and products are created and marketed to meet them.
+- Marketing: the marketing orientation focuses on maximizing value delivered to the customer and their overall satisfaction with the company.
+Instead of creating a product and then finding the right customers for it, development starts with what the customer needs, and products are created and marketed to meet them.

-- Societal marketing concept: finally, the societal marketing orientation takes the marketing concept and extends it out further, beyond the individual customer.
-With this approach, in addition to meeting the customer’s situational needs, the organization aims to improve their overall wellbeing and that of society.
+- Societal marketing: this takes the marketing concept and extends it further, beyond the individual customer.
+With this approach, in addition to meeting the customer’s unique needs, the organization aims to improve their overall wellbeing and that of society.

 Marketing management resources

-If you’re looking to improve your strategy, decision-making, and leadership as a manager, the following marketing management resources will be helpful to save and learn from.
+If you’re looking to improve your strategy and leadership as a manager, the following marketing management resources can be helpful.

 Marketing management books

-- Principles of Marketing by Philip Kotler: Philip Kotler is referred to as “the Godfather of Modern Marketing,” this book is a textbook worth looking at if you’ve never studied it.
+- Principles of Marketing by Philip Kotler: Philip Kotler is referred to as “the Godfather of Modern Marketing,” and this book is worth a read if you have a limited background in marketing.
 It introduces you to the marketing process, understanding marketplaces and consumer value, creating your marketing mix, and creating a marketing plan.

 - This is Marketing by Seth Godin: Seth Godin is a business and marketing expert who’s written over a dozen books about how they’ve both changed over the past few decades.
 “This is Marketing” is an overview of the overall approach and insights expanded upon in his previous works and helps marketers face how to adapt to changing markets and audiences.

-- Obviously Awesome by April Dunford: Obviously Awesome is a comprehensive dive into positioning products so that the rest of the marketing process feels easy.
-As a positioning and market strategy consultant, April Dunford has developed a simple, repeatable process for finding the best way to position and market a product, one of the more elusive (and for that reason, less frequently discussed) aspects of effective marketing management.
+- Obviously Awesome by April Dunford: Obviously Awesome is a comprehensive dive into positioning products.
+Positioning and market strategy consultant April Dunford developed a simple, repeatable process for finding the best way to position and market a product, which is one of the more elusive aspects of effective marketing management.

 Marketing management articles

-- What is Blue Ocean Strategy?: Along with Obviously Awesome, Blue Ocean Strategy is a must-read to market products in competitive industries.
-A simplified summary of the book by Chan Kim & Renée Mauborgne, this article breaks down the different types of markets, red oceans and blue oceans.
+- What is Blue Ocean Strategy?: this is article breaks down the different types of markets, red oceans, and blue oceans.
 Understanding the difference between them and how to position yourself in blue oceans is crucial for marketing leadership.

-- Five Trends Shaping The Future Of Marketing: This trend breakdown from Forbes’ Agency Council looks at how technology is shaping marketing.
+- Five Trends Shaping The Future Of Marketing: The Forbes’ Agency Council looks at how technology is shaping marketing.
 From data hygiene and ad blocking to artificial intelligence and conversion tracking, it discusses how different consumer and business trends will change how marketers connect and communicate with customers.

 Marketing management case studies

-- The Success of Patagonia’s Marketing Strategy: In contrast to Starbucks’ shift towards the production orientation, this marketing management case study looks at the success of a societal marketing concept.
-Patagonia is known for its focus on environmental responsibility and anti-consumerism that often makes choices that seem counterintuitive, like encouraging its customers to shop less.
-As the results summarized in this case study show, this only makes its target customers more invested in and loyal to the brand.
+- The Success of Patagonia’s Marketing Strategy: this marketing management case study looks at the success of Patagonia’s societal marketing concept, as it is known for its focus on environmental responsibility and opposition to consumerism that often makes choices that seem illogical, like encouraging its customers to shop less.

-The modern marketing manager is overseeing multiple teams, on multiple projects, all at different stages of the implementation process.
+The modern marketing manager oversees multiple teams, and projects, all at different stages of the implementation process.
 Those projects can span half a dozen different marketing channels and include hundreds of different assets.

-This involves using a lot of different tools, from marketing automation software to deliver integrated marketing campaigns to real-time chat solutions to communicate with other teams you’re collaborating with.
+Naturally, this involves a lot of different tools, from marketing automation software to real-time chat solutions.

-- Mailchimp is an integrated marketing platform that lets you manage email marketing, web and landing pages, ad campaigns, and more from one software.
+- Moosend: an integrated marketing platform that lets you manage email marketing, web and landing pages, ad campaigns, and more

-- Google Drive or Dropbox allows your whole organization to easily share files, data, and other assets needed to collaborate effectively.
+- Google Drive or Dropbox: allow your whole organization to easily share files, data, and other assets

 - monday.com is a Work OS that lets your team build custom workflows to manage and organize all of the above.